Distributed Precoding for Cell-free Massive MIMO in O-RAN: A Multi-agent Deep Reinforcement Learning Framework: System Model and Problem Formulation

 Note that the calculation of the terms $\sum_{i \in \mathcal{K}}\omega_i \mathbf{H}_{i,l}^\textrm{H} \mathbf{X}_i \mathbf{H}_{i,l}$ and $\sum_{i \in \mathcal{K}} \omega_i \mathbf{H}_{i,l}^\textrm{H} \mathbf{X}_i^\textrm{H} \mathbf{Z}_{i,k,l}$ in \eqref{eq:V_WMMSE} requires access to the channel matrices from each O-RU $l$ to all users $k \in \mathcal{K}$.
 As $K$ increases, this requirement becomes prohibitive.
 To improve scalability, we only consider the channel matrices of users $k \in \mathcal{K}_l$ when determining the precoding matrices for O-RU $l$.
 Accordingly, the precoding matrix can be expressed as

 Recall that each user in a cell-free massive MIMO system is only served by a subset of O-RUs.
 Therefore, it is reasonable to restrict the computation at O-RU $l$ to users $k \in \mathcal{K}_l$.

 In the proposed solution, matrices $\mathbf{W}$, $\mathbf{U}$, and $\mathbf{V}$ are iteratively updated until the convergence criterion is satisfied.
 However, such an algorithm may not be suitable for RT precoding as it may require many iterations to converge and involves complex operations such as multiple matrix inversions.
-To bypass this iterative process and reduce the computational complexity, in the next section we will use the update equations \eqref{eq:W_WMMSE} and \eqref{eq:U_WMMSE} as expert knowledge and propose a multi-agent DRL algorithm to directly determine the optimal matrices $\mathbf{W}^*$ and $\mathbf{U}^*$ in a distributed manner.
-Once $\mathbf{W}^*$ and $\mathbf{U}^*$ have been determined, the precoding matrices can be obtained using \eqref{eq:V_WMMSE_simp}.
+To bypass this iterative process and reduce the computational complexity, in the next section we will leverage the structure of the iterative optimization algorithm as expert knowledge and propose a DRL-based framework for efficient precoding.